ken-yeung-og/idc-ocr/docs/architecture.md

 ## Overview

 The IDC OCR (Intelligent Document Capture - Optical Character Recognition) system is a serverless document processing solution built on AWS services.
-It automatically processes documents uploaded to S3, extracts text using OCR, and generates AI-powered summaries.
+It automatically processes documents uploaded to S3, extracts text using AWS Bedrock Data Automation with AI-powered vision capabilities, and generates intelligent summaries.

 ## System Architecture